June Oscar: Current positions

 In February 2017, Attorney-General for Australia George Brandis announced that Oscar was the new Australian Human Rights Commission's Aboriginal and Torres Strait Islander Social Justice Commissioner.
 Indigenous Affairs Minister Nigel Scullion said, "Ms Oscar's appointment demonstrates the central role Indigenous women play in bringing about social change and I look forward to working closely with her in the future".
 As of February 2022 she is still in this position.

 She joined Quentin Bryce as joint patron of the Indigenous Literacy Foundation in September 2019.

 In November 2019, it was announced that Oscar would be one of 20 members of the Senior Advisory Group to help co-design the Indigenous voice to government set up by Ken Wyatt, the Minister for Indigenous Australians.
 The Group is co-chaired by Wyatt, Marcia Langton and Tom Calma.

 As of February 2022 Oscar is co-chair of the Close the Gap campaign, along with Rod Little.

+Building on her term as Aboriginal and Torres Strait Islander Social Justice Commissioner, Oscar launched the Wiyi Yani U Thangani Institute For First Nations Gender Justice in 2024 at the Australian National University where she acts as chair.
+The Institute continues the Wiyi Yani U Thangani project beginning at the Australian Human Rights Commission in 2017 to elevate the voices and rights of First Nations women, girls and gender-diverse peoples.